Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/1_talks.md

 ### Drama Actions

-Text lines are the most common lines, they only have `text` cell filled in and optionally `if` condition.
+Text lines are the most common lines, they only have `text` and `id` cell filled in and optionally `if` condition.
 They require an input in game to advance to the next line in game, such as clicking or pressing key.

 Action lines(except `choice`) do not require input and will keep executing.
 If both `action` and `text` are provided, `text` will be ignored.